Ognjen Jaramaz: Professional career

 He began playing basketball in his elementary school basketball club OKK Junior where he stayed until 2006.
 He then moved to Partizan, playing for the youth categories until 2012, when he moved to the Mega Vizura junior team.

 In the summer of 2013, Jaramaz signed a contract with Mega Vizura.
 He was loaned to Smederevo 1953 for the 2013–14 season, where he made his professional debut.
 He returned to Mega Vizura in the summer of 2014.
 He left the club after the end of the 2016–17 season.
 However, on January 3, 2018, Jaramaz returned to Mega.

 In June 2018, Jaramaz signed a two-year contract with Spanish club San Pablo Burgos.
 Jaramaz was loaned to Partizan for the second half of the 2018–19 campaign and then spent the subsequent two seasons with the Serbian powerhouse on a regular transfer.

 Bayern Munich (2021–2023)

 On July 2, 2021, Jaramaz signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
 In his debut season with the club, Jaramaz averaged 6.8 points and 3.4 rebounds over 36 EuroLeague games.
 Bayern finished the season as runners-up in the Basketball Bundesliga.
 In 2022–23 season, he averaged 6.4 points on 39.2% shooting from the field.

 Return to Partizan (2023–2024)

 On 13 July 2023, Jaramaz returned to Partizan.
 Over 22 EuroLeague games, Jaramaz averaged 3.2 points, 1.5 assists and 1.3 rebounds on 37.3% shooting from the field.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

-Saski Baskonia (2024–2025)
+Baskonia (2024–2025)

-On 27 August 2024, Jaramaz signed with Saski Baskonia of the Spanish Liga ACB.
+On 27 August 2024, Jaramaz signed with Baskonia of the Spanish Liga ACB and the EuroLeague.

+Lietkabelis Panevėžys (2026–present)

+On July 29, 2026, Jaramaz signed a one-year deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.